-The attached article was originally published in 1979 in the Journal of Clinical Chemistry by Edith Johnson Choate of the Lahey Clinical Foundation and outlines the origin of our Northeast AACC section.
+The attached article was originally published in 1979 in the Journal of Clinical Chemistry by Edith Johnson Choate of the Lahey Clinical Foundation and outlines the origin of our Northeast the Association for Diagnostics & Laboratory Medicine (formerly AACC) section.
 Our current Board of Directors decided to make this available to members who might be interested in finding out a bit more about the foundation on which this section was built.
 We give a brief overview below of this history and how our section structure and function has evolved to its current state.

 Click here for a full version of the History of the Northeast Local Section.